 - Review underutilized departmental instructional spaces for other use or potential return to the general assignment pool

 - Study how revisions to class lengths could impact the scheduling of rooms

-A pilot program, including the development of a scheduling optimization tool, is underway in the College of Engineering.
+A feasibility study, including the development of a scheduling optimization tool, is underway in the College of Engineering.